-Lupus also is an autoimmune condition.
-It causes the immune system to attack different areas of the body, such as the skin, joints, and organs.
+Lupus causes the immune system to attack different areas of the body, such as the skin, joints, and organs.
 In some people, lupus attacks the nervous system.

-It is possible to have both MS and lupus, though the chances are slim.
+Though the chances are slim, it is possible to have both MS and lupus.

-In this article, learn more about the differences between MS and lupus, their symptoms, and the diagnostic process for each.
+This article examines the differences between MS and lupus, their symptoms, treatment, and diagnosis.

-The symptoms of both MS and lupus tend to flare up and go away.
-The symptoms that mark these flare-ups can vary and may get worse over time.
+The symptoms of MS and lupus tend to cycle between flares and remission.
+The symptoms that mark these flare-ups can vary and may worsen over time.

 In a person with MS, the immune system attacks nerve cells, damaging their protective sheaths.